Champions League final 2019: How to watch LIVE on TV and online – when is the game?

 Champions League drama is heating up towards the end of the 2018/19 season and the final will be watched by millions around the world

-Tottenham will need to beat Ajax in Amsterdam after losing 1-0 in north London.
+Tottenham lost the first leg 1-0 and went 2-0 down in the second leg before Lucas Moura stepped up with a hat-trick to book a place in Madrid.

-- Champions League fixtures: How to watch knockout rounds on TV and online – schedule, dates, kick-off times
+- Tottenham v Liverpool: Champions League final preview, prediction, date, time, how to watch for FREE

-Nerves will be shredded in the build-up to the big game with plenty of time for all the teams to prepare themselves for the showpiece clash.
+Nerves will be shredded in the build-up to the big game with plenty of time for fans to prepare themselves ahead of the showpiece clash.

-RadioTimes.com has rounded up everything you need to know about the Champions League final 2019 including who could feature, where it will be held and when the game takes place.
+RadioTimes.com has rounded up everything you need to know about the Champions League final 2019 including where it will be held, how to watch and when the game takes place.

 When is the Champions League final 2019?